 The Z-shaped lake was carved out by a glacier more than 15,000 years ago during the last ice age.
 It’s a magical lake with its own ‘heartbeat’ – the lake rises and falls by about 20cm every 27 minutes.
 The best place to see this is at Bob’s Cove.

 The phenomenon is a lake seiche, or ‘standing wave’.
 A combination of the mountains, which rise dramatically out of the lake, wind and atmospheric pressures causes the water to sway back and forth.

-Lake Wakatipu History
+Legend of Lake Wakatipu

-Lake Wakatipu was first sailed in August 1859, by Socttish surveyor Donald Hay in a venture that would make many modern sailors quail.
-Finding a Maori reed raft where Kingston now stands, he fashioned a mast and nailed up his grey wool blanket as a sail.
+Lake Wakatipu was first sailed in August 1859, by Scottish surveyor Donald Hay.
+He found a reed raft where Kingston now stands, fashioned a mast and nailed up his grey wool blanket as a sail.
 Pummelled by snow and winter's harsh wind Hay explored Lake Wakatipu's shores for two weeks in search of potential farm land.
 Finding a suitable section, he returned to Kingston and walked the 225kms to Dunedin - only to find a speculator had already beaten him to the land's lease.

 You don’t need a blanket and a reed raft to explore Lake Wakatipu today.
 There’s plenty of ways to enjoy the water, from paddle boarding to kayaking.
 Make sure you wear a lifejacket and if you go for a swim, be prepared for very cold temperatures (8 – 10 degrees Celsius), even in the warmer months.